hacking-talents/ht-bewerbungsbot/README.md

 - `--interval=<seconds>` set polling interval in seconds.
 Minimum allowed: 15s.
 - `--tag=<tag name>` only check candidates with a tag.
 E.g. _Bot-Test_
 - `-d` delete Repository at the end of successfull homework creation
+- `--dry-run` don't perform any actions, just log what the bot would have done

 Possible homeworks have to be entered in the recruitee profile field form to be selectable.